 Introduction and Background

+Sea level rise represents one of the most significant management challenges to resource managers, residents, and urban planners in coastal regions globally.
+As a coastal state with low relief geomorphology, Florida will experience significant coastal change due to rising sea levels in both the built (ref) and natural environments.
 Restoration efforts in coastal zones may be strongly influenced by landscape level processes.
 The Gulf of Mexico coastline, with its low relief geomorphology, especially in Florida, is also vulnerable to coastal erosion (Geselbracht et al., 2011).
 Much of the Florida coastline consists of a 1-meter elevation contour that extends inward anywhere from 3 to 10 kilometers.
 This low elevation leaves the Florida coastline susceptible to frequent coastal changes.
 Other types of landscape changes occur at different time scales and may have different (and unknown) effects including conversion from wetlands to shallow shores.

-The Big Bend coastline is 60 miles west of Gainesville Florida and is located in the Gulf of Mexico.
-The Big Bend is largely undeveloped, which is usual considering that most of the Gulf of Mexico coastline is fully developed.
-Around 30% of the Big Bend land area and over 60 miles of coastline are under conservation protection (Main & Allen 2007).
-Human population density around the Big Bend is the lowest of any other coastal Florida city and the percentage of intact natural habitat is considerably high (Geselbracht 2007).
+The Big Bend region of Florida, located approximately 60 miles 100-km west of Gainesville, Florida along the Gulf of Mexico is generally defined from Apalachee Bay to Anclote Key .
+The Big Bend is largely undeveloped and about 30% of the Big Bend land area and over 60 miles of coastline are under conservation protection (Main and Allen 2007).
+Human population density around the Big Bend is the lowest of any other coastal Florida city and the percentage of intact natural habitat is high (Geselbracht 2007).
 Due to, in part, low human densities, coastal areas have not been heavily impacted by boat traffic, dredging, heavy industrial pollution, eutrophication, or other anthropogenic impacts (Seavey et al., 2011).

 Despite the lack of human influence, many observable declines in ecosystem and habitats have been documented (Seavey et al., 2011).
+Now you can describe some of the changes that have been documented.
+You can say things like Seavey et al. (2011) used aerial imagery and field-based surveys to document X% change in Y between A and B in XYZ.
+Rabbe and Stumpf (ABCD) used Landsat imagery from 1996-1995 to assess whether trends in coastal marsh in the Big Bend were evident and found no measurable change in A and B. Rabe and Stumpf (2016) compared 19th century surveys with satellite imagery collected

 Reason for Research